qcscine/molassembler/molassembler/README.md

 - Extensive tests

-  - Ranking algorithm is tested against nearly all examples from the IUPAC Blue Book, the corresponding MOLFiles can be found in tests/mol_files/ranking_tree_molecules/.
+  - The ranking algorithm is tested against examples from the IUPAC Blue Book, the corresponding MOLFiles can be found in tests/mol_files/ranking_tree_molecules/.
   - The conformational model is tested against a battery of strained molecules which test the adaptability of geometrical idealization strictness.
 Those